 \section{Numerical test of the accuracy}

-In this section, we construct a DDE in the form~\eqref{eq:system:x}--\eqref{eq:system:delay} with a known solution and use it to investigate the accuracy of the Erlang mixture approximation and the numerical solution of the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE}.
-Furthermore, we assess the convergence rate of the two numerical methods for solving initial value problems in the form~\eqref{eq:system}--\eqref{eq:system:delay} described in Appendix~\ref{sec:numerical:simulation}. \chg{Finally, we compare the accuracy of the Erlang mixture approximation with that of one of the exponential mixture approximations described in~\cite{Guglielmi:Hairer:2025} for a system of DDEs involving a gamma kernel, which describes chemotherapy-induced myelosuppression~\cite{Krzyzanski:2019}.}
+In this section, we construct a DDE in the form~\eqref{eq:system:x}--\eqref{eq:system:delay} with a known solution and use it to investigate the accuracy of the Erlang mixture approximation and the \chgthree{Erlang ODE approximation}.
+Furthermore, we assess the convergence rate of the two numerical methods for solving \chgtwo{IVP}s in the form~\eqref{eq:system}--\eqref{eq:system:delay} described in Appendix~\ref{sec:numerical:simulation}. \chg{Finally, we compare the accuracy of the Erlang mixture approximation with that of one of the exponential mixture approximations described in~\cite{Guglielmi:Hairer:2025} for a system of DDEs involving a gamma kernel, which describes chemotherapy-induced myelosuppression~\cite{Krzyzanski:2019}.}